On a Multigenerational Cruise to the Caribbean, Our Family Reconnects

 I also got to meet Captain Tomas Kulas, whom my dad came to regard as a friend by the end of our voyage.
 Mom rekindled my competitive side as we teamed up every afternoon to aim for a top finish on the daily trivia, and she reminded me of the quiet allure of simply catching up with a good book in the comfort of our suite.
 And I still had plenty of quality time, both on land and sea, to spend with my wife pursuing our interests.
 Whether it was dinner for two at La Dame, perusing the West Indian market stalls in search of that elusive ornamental accent for our living room or simply getting lost in the spirit of curiosity by hoofing it on each of our destinations, Silversea allowed us to rediscover our passion for travel at our own leisurely pace.

-As the voyage came to a close, I asked my parents during our last dinner at The Restaurant what they enjoyed the most from the journey.
+As the voyage came to a close, I asked my parents during our last dinner at The Restaurant what they enjoyed the most from our Silversea family cruise.
 I expected wildly varying answers, but was surprised when they offered the same response: Silver Whisper.

 Their reasons were different, but the charm of the ship suited them equally.
 In Dad’s case, the size of the ship afforded the opportunity to visit destinations that aren’t typically included in Caribbean itineraries.
 Mom enjoyed sailing on a cruise that felt like a ship, as opposed to a small city on the high seas.
 Dad sang praises about the ship’s convivial atmosphere, while Mom appreciated the level of service and attention to detail from crew members.